cameronkerrnz/cameronkerrnz.github.io/content/posts/2023/cel-go-for-policy-as-code.md

 date = 2023-08-15T23:21:07+12:00
-title = "Using Common Expression Language (CEL) in... a Metrics Exporter for LDAP" description = "An Example of using the Common Expression Language" slug = "" authors = ["Cameron Kerr"] tags = ["Programming", "Metrics", "Go"]
+title = "Using Common Expression Language (CEL) in... a Metrics Exporter for LDAP" description = "An Example of using the Common Expression Language" summary = "Use the Common Expression Language (CEL) to allow user-friendly flexible policy rules.
+Show this with YAML to group/filter data to expose as metrics." slug = "" authors = ["Cameron Kerr"] tags = ["Programming", "Metrics", "Go"]